 Other policies only offer cover if you have had no symptoms for a set time, e.g. two years

 You could use our comparisons to find a health insurance policy that covers everything you need.
-They show what each insurer's policies include cover for:
+They show what each insurer's policies include for older age groups.

 If you use a health insurance broker, you can get quotes from providers that can accept people your age and give exactly the cover you need.
 They can then help you decide which policy is most suitable for your circumstances.